therealsphinx/support.balsamiq.com/content/sales/desktopandplugins.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Can I continue to use the free Mockups 3 for Desktop if I stop using a plugin?"
+title: "Can I Continue to Use the Free Mockups 3 for Desktop If I Stop Using a Plugin?"
 menu:
   menusales:
     parent: sales